cmckennell/NBA_Rebounding_Impact/README.md

 # NBA Game Outcome Analysis: The Impact of Rebounds
 ## Overview
-This project analyzes how team rebounding performance affects winning games in the National Basketball Association (NBA).
-By examining detailed game statistics, this analysis seeks to uncover the relationship between team rebounds and game outcomes.
+This project analyzes how non scoring stat performance affects winning games in the National Basketball Association (NBA).
+By examining detailed game statistics, this analysis seeks to uncover the relationship between team performance and game outcomes.

 ## Project Structure
 The project is organized into several Python scripts, each handling a specific part of the analysis: